abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we think about something repeatedly, it tends to become a fixed perception for us, and we think about it even more.
-For example, if we have a work project and think about it throughout the day, we build up that perception and our tendency to think and proliferate around it—it becomes a world unto itself, a perceptual world we inhabit.
+For example, if we have a work project and think about it throughout the day, we build up that perception of the project, and our tendency to think and proliferate around it becomes a world unto itself, a perceptual world we inhabit.
 This world-creating tendency builds momentum throughout the day, throughout the week.
-When we get up to our *kuṭis* in the afternoon and do sitting and walking meditation, these worlds we’ve created manifest themselves, and we think about them yet again.
+When we go up to our *kuṭis* in the afternoon and do sitting and walking meditation, these worlds we’ve created manifest themselves, and we think about them yet again.

 But the corollary is also true.
 If we cultivate the perception of the present moment, that too will develop momentum.
 This does not mean,